-December 10 – Wheat John 6:31‑58; Matthew 26:26‑29 Since antiquity, wheat has been the most important grain in the world.
+Wheat John 6:31‑58; Matthew 26:26‑29 Since antiquity, wheat has been the most important grain in the world.
 China, traditionally considered a rice-eating country, annually consumes 190 lbs per capita of wheat, mostly in noodles.
 Each person in the US consumes about 144 lbs per year.
-Wheat is even more important… Read More Advent Tree Family Devotions – December 10
+Wheat is even more important in the Middle East, with… Read More Advent Tree Family Devotions – December 10

 On a recent speaking trip I was asked if cultural changes in the US military had emasculated it compared to the past.
 This is a daunting question, but like all questions, the first step in answering it is to define one’s terms.
 Aside from the anatomic definition, a reasonable definition of emasculation is “to deprive… Read More Are US Military Members Today Weaker Than in the Past?

 The military health care system is different in many ways from the civilian system, but a primary difference is the income incentive.
 Simply put, health care providers and other medical professionals are not paid based on the number of patients that they see or the number of procedures that they do.
 Instead they receive a… Read More Healing the Health Care Cost Conundrum